Krunal-97/Cusrtom-WordPress-Plugin/rtcamp-assignment/README.md

  You need to install this plugin for displaying Recent Posts Widget from specific Category.
 ### List of my Important Custom Files:
 1. custom.css - Path : lib/css/custom.css

- **This file contains my custom styling and responsive layout code.
- I used CSS Grid for creating Theme Layout.**
+   **This file contains my custom styling and responsive layout code.I used CSS Grid for creating this Theme Layout.**
 2. custom.js - Path : lib/js/custom.js - For Child Pages container
 3. custom-slider-post-type.php - Path : lib/custom-slider-post-type.php - For Custom Post Based Slider Option
 4. header.php - For the Header